aadupuy/aadupuy.github.io/_projects/4-cf4-cnn.md

 * Model: 3D V-Net CNN with encoder–decoder structure and reflection padding; trained separately for $$\rho$$ and $$\phi$$ prediction using MSE loss.
 * Optimization: Used Adam optimizer with a triangular cyclic learning rate ($$10^{-7}–10^{-5}$$) over 200 epochs; training on dual NVIDIA A100 GPUs (80 GB).
 * Validation: 11,512 total training samples (1,264 validation); performance tested on unseen mocks and statistical realizations of corrected CF4 data.
-* Post-processing: Applied density-based clustering (DBSCAN) to the 3D positions of gravitational attractor candidates extracted from CNN predictions and C++ watershed segmentation.
-This unsupervised approach grouped spatially coherent candidates, isolating the Great Attractor region with high confidence.
+* Post-processing: Applied DBSCAN clustering to CNN-predicted attractor candidates, combined with C++ watershed segmentation to isolate the Great Attractor region with high confidence.

 ## Highlights
 * Constructed a scalable 3D CNN for volumetric cosmological data (input tensor shape: $$2 \times 128 \times 128 \times 128$$).
 * Predicted both density and potential fields, then derived the full 3D peculiar velocity field via physical gradients.
 * Achieved Pearson r = 0.98 between predicted and true gravitational potential fields on validation data.
 * Validated reconstructions through bulk flow statistics and cross-checks with independent observations.

+## Scientific insights
 * Recovered known clusters and voids in the ZOA, including the Great Attractor at $$(l, b) = (308.4°, 29.0°), cz \sim 4960 km/s)$$.

+# Visualization
 * Produced interactive 3D visualizations with PyVista, publicly viewable on Sketchfab, and 2D skymaps with Matplotlib.

-* Combined CNN predictions with C++ segmentation and DBSCAN clustering in 3D space to automatically group attractor candidates and identify the Great Attractor region.
+# Takeaway
+🪐 Demonstrated how 3D deep learning can recover the invisible matter distribution of the nearby Universe from sparse observational data.

 **Publication:**
 Dupuy A., Jeong D., Hong S. E., Hwang H. S., Kim J., Courtois H. M. (Accepted, 2025). *Revealing Hidden Cosmic Flows through the Zone of Avoidance with Deep Learning.*